shardeum/json-rpc-server/README.md

 These api are protected preventing general public to wiping out debug data to authenticate use `/authenticate/:passphrase`. `passphrase` is set in `config.ts` config file or within the system env variable.

-GET `/log/api-stats` this endpint emit the rpc interface call counts and avg tps along with a few a other information.
+GET `/log/api-stats` this endpoint emits the rpc interface call counts and avg tps along with a few a other information.
 This endpoint support query by time range. i.e `/log/api-stats?start={x}&end={x}`.
 The parameter value can be either `yyyy-mm-dd` or unix epoch in millisecond.
 (NOTE standard unix epoch is in seconds which does not work, it has to be in millisecond accuracy).
 Not setting any timestamp parameter will returns paginated json of all the entry in db.

 GET `/log/txs` this endpoint return the txs it has been made through rpc server.
 This endpoint support dynmaic pagination. i.e `/log/txs?max=30&page=9`.
 Default values are `1000` for `max` and `0` for page.